WHEN ABUSE IS SUSPECTED THE FIRST QUESTION TO ASK YOURSELF IS ALWAYS – “IS THE CHILD SAFE?”

 The staff in Solway Community School are in a good position to keep a watchful eye on young people and their safety and to protect them from abuse and neglect.

-If they have concerns they must inform the designated safeguarding lead for Child Protection (Graham Wigginton) immediately or in his absence the Judith Schafer.
+If they have concerns they must inform the designated safeguarding lead for Child Protection (DSL) immediately or in their absence the Deputy Headteacher or Headteacher.
+Other staff are also trained to Level 3.

 A member of staff suspecting or hearing a complaint of abuse must not investigate it beyond the point at which it is clear that there is an allegation.